What Is a Work Order? (And What to Include in One)

 Work Order vs. Work Request

-A work order and work request may sound similar, and the terms may be used interchangeably, but they do have different meanings.
+A work order and work request (or maintenance request) may sound similar, and the terms may be used interchangeably, but they do have different meanings.
 As we’ve discussed, a work order outlines the details of a task, including the process to complete it.
 It is used to manage a repair or maintenance request, but it is also used for follow-up actions like inspections and audits.

 A work request is the first line of communication requesting a task and is often informal — it can be in the form of a document or Excel spreadsheet, but it may also be verbal.
 (A work order is formal.)
 Non-maintenance people, such as customers or staff, may place a work request to make maintenance staff aware of a task.
-A maintenance manager or department typically issues work orders.
+A maintenance manager or department typically issues these requests.

 For example, the operator of an asset will submit a work request to a maintenance manager when a breakdown occurs.
 The request is reviewed by the manager, who will add additional information and schedule and assign a task for the asset to be repaired.
 The work request becomes a work order with this action.